Franklin Lake Campground

-The Franklin Lake Campground is located in Alvin, Wisconsin.
+The Franklin Lake Campground is located in Hiles, Wisconsin.
 It was added to the National Register of Historic Places in 1988.

 History

-The campground was put together by the Civilian Conservation Corps and the Works Progress Administration of the New Deal.
+The campground was put together by the Civilian Conservation Corps and the Works Progress Administration of the New Deal in 1936.
 It is located within the Chequamegon-Nicolet National Forest.

+During the winter of 1935 and 1936, 3 men (Frank Haubry, E. A. Herbes, Mr. Weir) snowshoed and staked out what is now Franklin Campground.

+The Campground opened in 1937 with 12 campsites.
+By the 70’s the campground expanded to it’s now, 77 sites.

+The campground has 77 campsites, 4 hiking trails (Nature Trail, Lake View Trail, Sunfish Trail, Hidden Lakes), 2 picnic shelters, a boat launch, beach, and an interpretive center.
+The Franklin Lake Campground is the largest grouping of Rustic style buildings in Wisconsin’s National Forest, and is virtually unaltered.

+The campground is usually open from May-October.